-The Office of Academic and Student Affairs works with the Graduate/Professional Curriculum and Assessment Committee and the Pharmacogenomics (PGx) Council to determine and administer the graduate program policies.
-The Director of Pharmacogenomics chairs the PGx Council.
+The Graduate Professional Curriculum and Assessment Committee (GPCA) works with relevant stakeholders to determine and administer the graduate program policies.
+Directors of programs may serve as chair of program specific councils and committees.

 Community Behavior Standards

 University, College, and program policies help to describe the campus community we are seeking.
 They offer a rationale for community guidelines, identify the limits of acceptable behavior, call community members to be accountable to each other, and create and maintain a positive community.